apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 .. note::

-   ``--fusemount`` functionality was present in a hidden preview state from Singularity 3.4.
-The behavior has changed for the final supported version introduced in Singularity 3.6.
+   ``--fusemount`` functionality was present in a hidden preview state from {Singularity} 3.4.
+The behavior has changed for the final supported version introduced in {Singularity} 3.6.

 FUSE mount definitions
 ======================

-A fusemount definition for Singularity consists of 3 parts:
+A fusemount definition for {Singularity} consists of 3 parts:

 .. code-block:: none